dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Looking at the information, we see that this Use Case runs Grid-Stat to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data.
-It is set up to run two ensemble members:
+It is set up to run two ensemble members, one model initialization time, and two forecast lead times.

-  1. Model Initialization time
-  2. Forecast Lead times

 The METplus and MET configuration files are shown here in the documentation.

 If you want to learn more about Grid-Stat and distance maps go to the Met Users Guide under
 `Section 10 <https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html>`_